remix-run/remix/docs/api/app/conventions.md

 - **`app/root.tsx`**: This is your root layout, or "root route" (very sorry for those of you who pronounce those words the same way!).
 It works just like all other routes: you can export a `loader`, `action`, etc.
 - **`app/routes/*.{js,jsx,tsx,md,mdx}`**: Any files in the `app/routes/` directory will become routes in your application.
 Remix supports all of those extensions.
 - **`app/routes/{folder}/*.js`**: Folders inside of routes will create nested URLs.
 - **`app/routes/{folder}` with `app/routes/{folder}.js`**: When a route has the same name as a folder, it becomes a "layout route" for the child routes inside the folder.
+Render an `<Outlet />` and the child routes will appear there.
 This is how you can have multiple levels of persistent layout nesting associated with URLs.
 - **Dots in route filesnames**: Adding a `.` in a route file will create a nested URL, but not a nested layout.
 Flat files are flat layouts, nested files are nested layouts.
 The `.` allows you to create nested URLs without needing to create a bunch of layouts.
 For example: `routes/some.long.url.tsx` will create the URL `/some/long/url`.
 - **`app/routes/index.js`**: Routes named "index" will render when the parent layout route's path is matched exactly.
 - **`$param`**: The dollar sign denotes a dynamic segment of the URL.
 It will be parsed and passed to your loaders and routes.